KQM-git/TCL/characters/electro/fischl.md

 {% endtab %}

 {% tab title="Nightrider" %}
-**Press**
-Fischl summons **Oz** a short distance in front of herself and deals Electro DMG in a small AoE at the summon location.
+Summons Oz.
+The night raven forged of darkness and lightning descends upon the land, dealing Electro DMG in a small AoE.\

-* When **Oz** is already on the field, this ability repositions him next to Fischl instead, without modifying his remaining duration.
+For the ability's duration, Oz will continuously attack nearby opponents with Freikugel.

+Hold to adjust the location Oz will be summoned to.\
+Press again any time during the ability's duration to once again summon him to Fischl's side.

 | Attribute | Skill |
 | :--- | :--- |